Smart Polling overview

 Active sensor

-Smart Polling selects the sensor for execution based on the
+Smart Polling on Guardian selects the sensor or sensors for execution based on the

-capture_device field of the polled node.
-If Arc detects the
+capture_devices field of the polled node.
+Smart Polling will

 capture_device arc[1e6a174c], where 192.168.1.1 is the